slalompet/slalompet/README.md

 # Hi I'm Yao ⭐️

-I'm a web designer who is passinate about making good content for social media and websites.
+I'm a designer who is passinate about making good content for social media and websites.

 - 🔭 I’m currently working on my own website
 - 🌱 I’m currently learning HTML, CSS and Javascript